Plan, Initiate, Track and Control

 1. Initiation (to identify the target)

-As it is the first stage of the project management process improvement plan, it emphasizes the identification of a business need, issue, or an opportunity, which can be fixed and resolved by the project.
+As it is the first stage of the project management process improvement plan, it emphasizes the identification of a business need, issue, or opportunity, which can be fixed and resolved by the project.

 a) Role of project managers: